Reference

 .to(standardProcessor)

-• channelType - Custom direct channel implementation (default: in-memory)
+• channelType - Custom direct channel implementation (default: in-memory).
+Per-route override of the context-level default.

 Key characteristics:

-• Synchronous: Calling route waits for response from consuming route
+• Synchronous: Calling route waits for response from the consuming route

 Perfect for: